 All professionally grown seed has passed both field inspection and seed testing standards for varietal purity and free from certain weed and other crop seeds and certain diseases (such as loose smut).
 It has also been treated with a fungicide to control seed-borne and seedling diseases.
 Most professionally grown seed will exceed 90% germination.
 This is often not the case with bin-run seed.

 When saving bin-run seed farmers should have it tested to make sure it has high germination and is free of weed seed.
 The Alabama Department of Agriculture & Industries Seed Lab at 1445 Federal Drive, Montgomery, AL 36107 can perform this service.

 Seed quality can change dramatically during storage, so it should be tested in the fall before planting.
 When a grower plants farmer-saved seed, crop insurance may be denied unless the grower can prove a germination test was conducted and the seed was of good quality.

-Most developers or breeders on new wheat varieties have applied for and received intellectual property protection.
-In other words, the developer/breeder has the legal right to determine who may purchase, propagate and market the variety.
+Most breeders of new wheat varieties have applied for and received intellectual property protection.
+In other words, the breeder has the legal right to determine who may purchase, propagate and market the variety.
 Intellectual property protection comes in two forms and many varieties are protected by both: the Plant Variety Protection Act (PVPA) as amended in 1994 and plant patents.

 PVPA, as amended in 1994, allows a grower to collect and save seed produced from any legally purchased PVPA-protected variety.
 Farmers can use this seed for their own future planting, but they cannot sell, trade or transfer it to others for planting purposes.
 Most varieties fall under this designation but there are a few varieties that are patented and cannot be saved to replant.